rollroyces/699-Capstone/README.md

 ## Description

+The aim of this project is to use machine learning to characterize properties of the solar wind.
+Using a machine learning approach to characterize solar wind can help researches in heliophysics learn more about this data.
+Due to high pressure and temperatures of the Sun's atmosphere, partially ionized gas is expelled from the Sun.
+This creates a plasma flow throughout the entire Solar System.
+The Solar Orbiter can take measurements of the properties of the solar wind.
+These measurements include elemental abundance/charge state ratios, average charge state, velocity, and density.
+Events on the Sun, known as Coronal Mass Ejection Events, eject lots of energy that is spread throughout the Solar System.
+These ejections can disrupt systems on Earth, such as electronic and communication systems.
+Data from the Solar Orbiter can help in prepare Earth for when these events occur.
+In this project, we are using unsupervised learning techniques, such as dimension reduction and clustering, to help researchers eventually automatically detect these events on the Sun.

 ## Features

 - **O7_O6_ratio**: This ratio indicates the loss of 7 electrons (+7) and 6 electrons (+6) by the oxygen atom.
 The ratio is always non-negative, and any negative value suggests data errors that need to be eliminated.